Up to 60% off sofas & mattresses — limited‑time deals.

 Which Tuft & Needle Mattress is best for side sleepers?

-The T&N Mint Hybrid Mattress gave the most natural shoulder and hip settling in our side-sleep checks, with the T&N Mint Mattress close behind.
+In our testing, the T&N Mint Hybrid Mattress gave the deepest shoulder and hip relief, with the T&N Mint Mattress close behind for shoppers who still want an all-foam bed.

 If I want more bounce, which should I choose?